Updated: Feb 26

-Membrane Box from eBay: I love those boxes, you can see the whole specimen from all angles without leaving any fingerprints and no dust 😊 You can get them from eBay for as little as £2.00 per box in different sizes and colours.
-Perfect for the larger and more special stones you want to feature in your collection. (eBay Search LINK)
+Membrane Box: I love those boxes, you can see the whole specimen from all angles without leaving any fingerprints and no dust 😊 You can get them from my Shop for as little as £3.00 per box in different sizes.
+Perfect for the larger and more special stones you want to feature in your collection.
+LINK

 Plastic Square Foam Boxes: Those boxes are brilliant and very cost-effective.
 They are perfect for smaller stones as they measure 3 x 3cm and normally come in a pack, so the lowest price I ever bought them for is £0.40 per box (eBay Search LINK)